chrislydick/jetson-carspeed-rstp/README.md

 ```

 `--ppm` is the pixel-per-meter scale for your camera view.
 Speeds are written to the SQLite database specified with `--db`.
+Use `--homography` to load a 3×3 matrix from a JSON or YAML file if coordinates
+need to be mapped before speed calculation.

 ## nvinfer configuration